marcinkuzminski/rhodecode/README.rst

 Source code
 -----------

-The most up to date sources can be obtained from my own RhodeCode instance https://rhodecode.org
+The latest source for RhodeCode can be obtained from my own RhodeCode instance https://rhodecode.org

 Rarely updated source code and issue tracker is available at bitbcuket